 Choice of surface is particularly important for competitive runners, as they have to get in enough training kilometres on the same surface the race will be run on.
-In the case of fun runs (for example the Swiss City Marathon Lucerne) it's usually asphalt.
+In the case of fun runs it's usually asphalt.

 But even if you don't have any competitive ambitions it's good to think about the surface you're running on.
 It's primarily a matter of health.
 Depending on the surface, the risk of injuring yourself and putting a strain on your body increases.
 To help you choose the right terrain, below we describe the various surfaces and their characteristics.

 Because asphalt is so hard and even, it's great for both beginners and pros.
 Beginners have to expend less energy to move forward.
 Professionals like asphalt because they can run at high speeds with a low risk of injury.
 If you're running on hard asphalt you need good shock-absorbing shoes.
 Putting too much strain on your body can lead to joint and back pain.
 Beginners should therefore be careful when they start training.

 This is the type of surface that most runners encounter in nature and when they're out and about – in the woods, between fields, along rivers or in parks.
 Although in theory you use the same muscles as on asphalt, the stress is somewhat more varied.
 And the small stones have a damping effect as your shoes slide a bit with every step.
 For gravel you need comfortable running shoes with proper heel support and a sole with a good profile.

 Woodchip trails and sandy beaches